RafaelGSS/blog/priv/posts/performance-methodologies.md

 > _Performance is a field where the more you know, the less you understand_.

-Regardless of the source, when a performance issue appears it should be fixed immediately and there are few ways: fix the problem in the source (or at least understand it) or spending money on hardware resources.
-The second path in some time will lead to the same problem.
+Regardless of the source, when a performance issue appears it should be fixed immediately.
+Two ways are: 1) modifying code/architecture or throwing money at additional hardware resources.
+The second path in some time will lead to the same problem down the line.

 Prior starting performance analysis, you **must**  understand your application architecture.
 Any analysis requires clear boundaries and a full understanding of dependencies and third-party services.